whoisdsmith/BOOKMRKS-MTHRFCKR-II/Tech/Mobile.md

 ![](https://www.mrexcel.com/board/styles/mrexcel/mrexcel-logo-og.png)

 [Convert each row of a spreadsheet into a .txt or .xml file?-MrExcel Message Board](https://www.mrexcel.com/board/threads/convert-each-row-of-a-spreadsheet-into-a-txt-or-xml-file.593439) - I have a spreadsheet with thousands of lines of a very small code.
 Each row contains a complete code that needs to either be converted/pasted into a new .txt or .xml document.
-The name of the new...
+The name of the new…

 2021-11-24T04:08:09.000Z